Do What You Do Best, and Outsource the Rest

 Business process outsourcing – You are doing it already.

-Don’t be intimidated when you hear the term BPO, or business process outsourcing, bantered about at your next business meeting.
+Don’t be intimidated when you hear the term BPO, or business process outsourcing, bantered about at.
 You are doing it already.
 If you have an accountant do your taxes, an attorney help with documents or an advisor for your benefits plan, you are already using BPO services.

-The recent push into BPO is an outgrowth of the “core” business management philosophy of the past decade.
+BPO is an outgrowth of the “core” business management philosophy.
 If it’s not core to your business, turn it over to experts that make it core to their business – specialists whose livelihood depends on delivering the service flawlessly and at a reasonable cost.
 Two of the key issues facing business leaders today are where to focus their business and how to channel their resources.
 Time spent reviewing wrong financial figures, correcting paychecks, revising erroneous sales quotes or adjusting incorrect sales invoices take time, consume resources and reduce profits.
 Unfortunately, the business leaders of many mid sized companies frequently spend a wasteful amount of time managing internal work groups that will never be positioned for “success”.
 These are BPO candidates.

 What can you do to make certain you are not missing BPO opportunities?